 Sample 1.
 Assignment with Recourse.
 Notwithstanding the terms of this Agreement, and as provided by the terms of the "Assignment with Recourse" provision on the reverse side of the Contract, if Buyer defaults under the Contract, Dealer unconditionally guarantees payment of all amounts remaining unpaid on the Contract at any time and agrees ...

+No Recourse: Meaning.
 According to Investopedia, sales without recourse means liability for the asset falls upon the buyer.
-Without recourse means that the buyer of the asset accepts the risk associated with the item ...
+Without recourse means that the buyer of the asset accepts the risk ...

-Recourse: A recourse is a legal agreement which gives the lender the right to pledged collateral in the event that the borrower is unable to satisfy the debt obligation.
-Recourse refers to the ...
+A recourse is a legal agreement that gives the lender the right to pledged collateral if the borrower is unable to satisfy the debt obligation.
+Recourse refers to the lender's legal right to ...

 22. Full-Recourse Debt: What It Means, How It Works